• Skip to main content

 Can a Debt Collector Sue you in Court to Recover Money

-There are several factors which play a huge role whether or not the debt collector can go ahead to the court or not.
+There are several factors that play a huge role, whether or not the debt collector can go ahead to the court or not.

-2) Depending in which state the debtor resides, there are laws that prevent a debt collector from suing a debtor after certain number of years.
+2) Depending on which state the debtor resides in, there are laws that prevent a debt collector from suing a debtor after a certain number of years.
 These are called the Statute of Limitations or in other words, how old is the debt?
-For example in California, if a debt is more than 4 years old a debt collector cannot sue the debtor in the court.
+For example in California, if a debt is more than 4 years old a debt collector cannot sue the debtor in court.

-Also, there are different time limits if there was a oral contract or a written contract or promissory note or an open ended debt like the credit card debt.
+Also, there are different time limits if there was an oral contract or a written contract, or promissory note, or an open-ended debt like the credit card debt.

 A debt collector can continue to attempt recovering money but he cannot do much beyond that once the Statute of Limitations ceiling hits.
 Therefore most debt collectors will not even attempt to recover money if a debt has crossed the Statute of Limitations.

-There are may factors which can reset the age of an account, for example if you agree to make a small payment against the debt or sign a new contract to make the payment, then the Statute of Limitation resets.
-If your debt is very old, you can always ask the debt collector to check and explain you if the Statute of Limitation has been reached or not.
+There are many factors that can reset the age of an account, for example, if you agree to make a small payment against the debt, or sign a new contract to make the payment, then the Statute of Limitation resets.
+If your debt is very old, you can always ask the debt collector to check and explain to you if the Statute of Limitation has been reached or not.

 3) A debt collector will typically not sue until a debt has been over 180 days past due for medical bills and 120 days for non-medical debt.
 Patients get a 180-day grace period to resolve their medical debt before it shows up on their credit reports.